 Electrical resistivity describes how well the fluid insulates against the flow of electric current.
 In some applications, such as measuring the resistance of bare temperature sensors, it may be important that little or no electrical leakage occur through the fluid.
-In such conditions choose a fluid with very high resistivity.
+In this case consider a fluid with very low electrical conductivity or high resistivity.

-8.1.7 Fluid Lifetime
+8.1.7 Fluid lifetime

-Many fluids degrade over time because of evaporization, water absorption, gelling, or chemical breakdown.
-Often the degradation becomes significant near the upper temperature limit of the fluid, substantially reducing the fluid's lifetime.
+Many fluids degrade over time because of evaporation, water absorption, gelling, or chemical breakdown.
+Often the degradation becomes significant near the upper temperature limit of the fluid.